Shopping Cart

 Sapphires are routinely treated to improve their appearance.
 Different heating temperatures and conditions can produce a vast array of results: dark stones can be lightened, light stones can be darkened, inclusions can be dissolved to improve the clarity, and inclusions can be introduced creating star effects.
 These treatments are stable and many can also be used to improve the appearance of fancy coloured sapphires.

 Umicore has the highest standards for environmental, business, and social sustainability and responsibility.
-They are an active member of the jewellers Vigilance Canada.
+They are an active member of the Jewellers Vigilance Canada.
 In addition, their manufacturing site is also a certified member of the Responsible Jewellery Council.
 Much of their materials are recycled, and they have a ban on materials from the Republic of Congo and adjoining countries.

 Gold and other precious metals should be mined and refined in a sustainable and responsible manner that respects both the needs of humanity and our environment.

-Our position on responsible mining procedures goes much further than the gold mining process itself.
+Stuller’s position on responsible mining procedures goes much further than the gold mining process itself.
 It encompasses all aspects of gold: appropriate mining methods on conservation, remediation and fair labor practices.
 It also includes proper refining; correct handling of aqua regia acid, scrubbing fumes and clean emissions.

-Shipping
+Shipping & Packaging

 In keeping with my values of sustainability, I often re-use packaging material, as long as it is sanitary.
 For two years after my kitchen reno, I used the recycled cardboard spacers my kitchen came packed with, in my shipping cartons to stabilize jewellery boxes and keep them from moving around.